 EXPLAINER: How Congress Will Count Electoral College Votes

-Wednesday's congressional joint session to count electoral votes has taken on added importance this year as congressional Republicans allied with President Donald Trump are pledging to try and undo Democrat Joe Bidens victory and subvert the will of the American people.
+Wednesday's congressional joint session to count electoral votes has taken on added importance this year as Republicans allied with President Donald Trump say they will try to undo Democrat Joe Bidens victory and subvert the will of the American people in at least six states.

 - Associated Press